HomeArticle

 Text by | Wang Yuchan

-In Q1 of 2026, everything at Tencent was related to AI.
+In Q1 2026, everything at Tencent was related to AI.

-In the first quarter, Tencent's revenue reached 196.46 billion yuan, a year-on-year increase of 9%; Non-IFRS operating profit was 75.63 billion yuan, also a year-on-year increase of 9%.
-Generally speaking, the high investment in AI did cause the Non-IFRS operating profit to drop from the expected double-digit growth to single-digit growth.
+In the first quarter, Tencent's revenue reached 196.46 billion yuan, a year - on - year increase of 9%; Non - IFRS operating profit was 75.63 billion yuan, also a year - on - year increase of 9%.
+Generally speaking, the high investment in AI did cause the Non - IFRS operating profit to drop from what should have been a double - digit growth to a single - digit growth.

-The financial report shows that if the impact of the revenue, costs, and expenses of new AI products (Hy, Yuanbao, CodeBuddy, WorkBuddy, and QClaw) is excluded, the Non-IFRS operating profit should have had a year-on-year growth of 17%.
+The financial report shows that if the impact of revenues, costs, and expenses of new AI products (Hy, Yuanbao, CodeBuddy, WorkBuddy, and QClaw) is excluded, the Non - IFRS operating profit should have had a year - on - year growth of 17%.

-"Previously, we had indicated that this year's capital expenditure would increase compared to last year; now we are more confident and certain about this guidance," said Liu Chiping, President of Tencent, in the earnings conference call.
-"Therefore, we expect the capital expenditure to increase significantly this year, especially in the second half."
+"Previously, we had indicated that this year's capital expenditure would increase compared to last year; now we are more certain and confident about this indication," said Liu Chiping, President of Tencent, in the earnings conference call.
+"Therefore, we expect capital expenditure to rise significantly this year, especially in the second half."

-Tencent's high capital expenditure has triggered a complex reaction in the secondary market - after the release of the financial report, the stock price fell by 3%.
-Since the peak in October last year, Tencent's stock price has dropped by 32% in the past six months.
+Tencent's high capital expenditure triggered a complex reaction in the secondary market.
+After the release of the financial report, the stock price fell by 3%.
+Since the peak in October last year, Tencent's stock price has declined by 32% in the past six months.

-From a business perspective, Tencent's various businesses are still growing steadily, and there is no significant underperformance compared to expectations.
-The company's operating cash flow also remains stable, with free cash flow reaching 56.7 billion yuan in the first quarter.
+From a business perspective, Tencent's various businesses are still growing steadily, without a significant shortfall compared to expectations.
+The company's operating cash flow also remained stable, with free cash flow reaching 56.7 billion yuan in the first quarter.
 Therefore, the reaction in the stock market seems to be an early response to the pressure on profit growth this year.

-Since the first quarter, Tencent has intensively launched multiple Agent products such as WorkBuddy, QClaw, ClawPro, and Marvis for enterprises and different user groups.
-In April, it released and open-sourced Hy3 preview.
-The total Token calls of this model have exceeded ten times that of the previous generation model, with particularly significant growth in code and agent scenarios - in Tencent applications such as WorkBuddy, CodeBuddy, and QClaw, the relevant Token calls have increased by more than 16.5 times.
+Since the first quarter, Tencent has intensively launched multiple Agent products such as WorkBuddy, QClaw, ClawPro, and Marvis targeting enterprises and different user groups.
+In April, Hy3 preview was released and open - sourced.
+The total Token calls of this model have exceeded 10 times that of the previous - generation model, with particularly significant growth in code and agent scenarios.
+In Tencent applications such as WorkBuddy, CodeBuddy, and QClaw, the relevant Token call volume has increased by more than 16.5 times.

 OpenRouter Model Call Weekly Ranking (May 11)